The Story

 The Berlin home always had a Christmas tree, stockings, a turkey, and plum pudding.
 It was time for celebration.
 It was a time for family.
 And no one loved his family more than Irving Berlin.
 In the dark days of December, he was a melancholy man.

-Irving Berlin could not read a note of music, yet he composed more than a thousand songs, and four hundred of them became American standards, songs like Alexander’s Ragtime Band, Easter Parade, Cheek to Cheek, No Business Like Show Business, and God Bless America.
+Irving Berlin could not read a note of sheet music, yet he composed more than a thousand songs, and four hundred of them became American standards, songs like Alexander’s Ragtime Band, Easter Parade, Cheek to Cheek, No Business Like Show Business, and God Bless America.

 He was the master.
 As composer Jerome Kern would say, “Irving Berlin has no place in American music.
 Irving Berlin is American music.”
 He was working in Beverly Hills.
 He was alone and lonely.
 He missed his family.
 And he sat down one night and worked on a new song.
 But it didn’t quite capture the way he was feeling.
 So, Berlin threw the lyrics in a trunk and could have forgotten them.
 He didn’t.

 A couple of years later, Berlin found them and worked throughout the night, writing, re-writing, revising, and rearranging the words.
 The melody was already locked in his head.
-The next morning, he walked into his office and told his secretary, “Grab a pen,” he said.
+The next morning, he walked into his office and told his musical secretary, “Grab a pen,” he said.
 “You need to take down this song.
 I just wrote the best song I’ve ever written.”

 She typed the words to White Christmas.
 It was slow.
 It was nostalgic.
 It was melancholy.
 But then, during the dark days of December, Irving Berlin was a melancholy man.